nhsconnect/gpconnect/pages/development/development_api_volume_and_performance.md

 {% include download.html content="Draft GP Connect API [Volumetric Model](downloads/testing/HSCIC.GPSOC.GPCONNECT.API.CallUsageModelTotals.xlsx) sent to principle suppliers on the 2nd September 2016." %}

-Provider systems SHALL NOT use this volumetric model as a 'gold standard' but MAY use it as the basis of developing their own volumetric models.
+Provider systems **MUST NOT** use this volumetric model as a 'gold standard' but **MAY** use it as the basis of developing their own volumetric models.

 ### Scalability ###

-Provider systems SHALL through V&P profiling and solution assurance activities demonstrate how the system can scale as demand increases.
+Provider systems **MUST** through V&P profiling and solution assurance activities demonstrate how the system can scale as demand increases.

 ## Performance ##